 We found the Ohm "just OK" for fitting a BV500 bear canister inside.
 If you commonly need to carry a bearproof canister, we suggest one of the larger ULA models.

 The two adjustable loops up top are perfect for stowing trekking poles if you want to put them away for long stretches.

 This pack earned one of the highest durability scores we awarded.
 Both the pack fabric and attention to detail in construction are top-notch.
 Ultralight Adventure Equipment is a small company that hand-makes their packs in the U.S., and they seem to pay attention to detail at every stage.
 We do have one primary durability concern, and that is the carbon rod frame.
 You don't want to sit on this pack when loaded or haphazardly toss it around when traveling.
 When we removed the frame for stripped-down testing, we noticed one end of the carbon rod had some splintering, and the other was missing its sealing plug.

 The ends of the carbon frame rod after removal from the Ohm.
 One is missing the reinforcing plug and the other shows some splintering of the carbon.
 While overall this pack is very durable, we would love to see a more durable simple frame.

 This pack is one of the more affordable top scorers in our review.
 As long as you don't break the carbon frame rod, this pack will last for many thousands of miles.

-The ULA Ohm 2.0 earned one of the highest overall scores in our review of ultralight backpacks.
+The ULA Ohm 2.0 is a high scoring pack.
 It does an excellent job carrying a variety of loads and is built with very durable fabric.
-That said, in the same weight and price range, we feel the Gossamer Gear Gorilla is a better pack overall.

 Taking in the view down to the Colorado River near Fruita, Colorado.
 This is a great pack, but we prefer the Gossamer Gear Gorilla's feature set.